nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

             ->  prove things using relation between them so the actual object does not matter as long as the foundation relationship between them holds
             ....

+    THE PROCESS OF FULLY UNDERSTAND ANYTHING:
+        If you keep using the [criteria of concepts](./frameworks//things_you_need_to_know_before_choosing_tools.md) on things you wanted to learn: an keep running down the rabbit hole:
+                vd: you disect concepts A into:
+                    it's:
+                        Type: B
+                        Unique Features: C
+                        How to use it: D
+                    -> Each will be come a concepts on its own -> RECURSIVELY GO DOWN THE RABBIT HOLE -> [good enough mindset](./frameworks/good_enough_philosophy.md) is a must to get anything done on time -> since it give you a STOPPING POINT at digging to actually REST and USE the gained concepts